rgilks/connect-four/docs/CURRENT-STATE.md

 ## ✅ WASM AI Integration Complete and Working

 The Connect Four game now has a **fully integrated and working Rust/WASM AI system** that provides sophisticated gameplay with advanced minimax algorithm and alpha-beta pruning.
-The WASM AI is now loading correctly and functioning as expected.
+The WASM AI is now loading correctly and functioning as expected with consistent lowercase player value format.

 ## What's Currently Active